 “Forty-five years ago, Seattle trio McTuff would’ve been stars on Blue Note Records: guitarist Andy Coe, organist Joe Doria, and drummer Tarik Abouzied possess Olympian skills on their instruments…” – Dave Segal, The Stranger

 As a performer Tarik Abouzied has played and traveled with a vast array of incredible musicians.
 His groups have collectively produced six original albums: two from Pocket Change, an instrumental funk septet in the vein of Tower of Power, three from Hardcoretet, a more modern instrumental jazz quartet, and one from McTuff, an incredible funk/jazz Hammond organ trio.
-His current project, Happy Orchestra, was awarded 4Culture’s 2015 Arts Project Grant and will release its debut album Baba this fall.
-Aside from these performing groups Tarik has played with local and national greats including Jeff Coffin (Dave Matthews Band), Skerik, Brian Haas, Jessica Lurie, Nigel Hall, Mike Stern, Damian Erskine, Joe Doria, Thomas Marriott, Tim Kennedy, Andy Coe, Evan Flory-Barnes, and many others.
+His current project, Happy Orchestra, was awarded 4Culture’s 2015 Arts Project Grant and will release its debut album Baba this October.
+Aside from these groups Tarik has performed with Jeff Coffin (Dave Matthews Band), Skerik, Brian Haas, Jessica Lurie, Nigel Hall, Mike Stern, Damian Erskine, Joe Doria, Thomas Marriott, Tim Kennedy, Andy Coe, Evan Flory-Barnes, and many others.

 “A phenomenally funky drummer, with taste, feel, and chops to spare, Abouzied elevates every band he’s a part of.
 With humor and humility, he achieves a deft balance, exploring the technical and intellectual challenges in music while still forging a deep emotional connection with the audience.” – Earshot Jazz